karlpokus/klocka/README.md

 ```

 # wat?
-- klocka logs the duration between A and B in ms. A is wherever you decide to put it and B is when response.end (or equivalent) is called.
+- klocka logs time elapsed between A and B in ms. A is wherever you decide to put it and B is when response.end (or equivalent) is called.
 - Works with express and vanilla node
-- No dependecies
+- No dependencies
-- Unobtrusive use
+- Uses time and timeEnd that requires [Node v0.1.104+](https://nodejs.org/api/console.html#console_console_time_label)

 # Usage w Express
 ```javascript